alliander-opensource/decentralized-auth/raspberry-pi-client/README.md

 ## Production

+Requirements:
+- Raspberry Pi with:
+  - OS (code is tested with Raspbian Stretch Lite)
+  - Internet connection
+- P1 cable (RJ11 to USB) in smart meter and USB port of Raspberry Pi

-Get the raspberry-pi-client on your Pi:
+Clone the raspberry-pi-client on your Pi:

 ```
 ssh pi@<pi's IP>